Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/posts.md

 # Miscellanea

-- [[How to improve scientific writing]](/files/ScientificWriting.html): My personal thoughts and experiences on how to improve scientific writing.

 - [[CUTEst installation and MATLAB interface]](/files/CUTEst installation and MATLAB interface.pdf): Instructions on installing CUTEst on Linux and using it in MATLAB.

 # Resources